sylvioazevedo/kenkun/README.md

 This project is licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Contact
-For any questions or feedback, please contact [your email or contact information].
+For any questions or feedback, please contact <sylvioazevedo@gmail.com>.